canonical/open-documentation-academy/multipass/Linux.md

 Linux,
 The primary instance is a Multipass virtual machine that is configured to be useful for generic purposes out of the box.

-The primary instance automatically mounts the $HOME directory (files in this directory are shared between the host and the instance), and it comes with Multipass’s default specs: 1GB of RAM, 5GB of disk, and 1 CPU.
+The primary instance automatically mounts the $HOME directory (files in this directory are shared between the host and the instance), and it comes with Multipass's default specs: 1GB of RAM, 5GB of disk, and 1 CPU.
 -->

 From the application launcher, let's start Multipass.
 In Ubuntu, press the super key and type Multipass, or find Multipass in the Applications panel in the lower left of the desktop.

 ![|800x450](https://assets.ubuntu.com/v1/949aa05e-mp-linux-1.png)

-Once we’ve launched the application, we should see the Multipass tray icon in the upper right section of the screen:
+Once we've launched the application, we should see the Multipass tray icon in the upper right section of the screen:

 ![|688x52](https://assets.ubuntu.com/v1/5ec546da-mp-linux-2.png)

-Let's click on the icon, then on “Open Shell”.
+Let's click on the icon, then on "Open Shell".

 ![|286x274](https://assets.ubuntu.com/v1/3ecc5e7d-mp-linux-2a.png)